JONSASSE/432-2018/SCHEDULE.md

 # Schedule for 432, Spring 2018

 All classes meet from 1:00 to 2:15 PM in E 321-323 at the School of Medicine.

-Readings refer to the **Leek** and **R4DS** books described on [the Texts page](https://github.com/THOMASELOVE/432-2018/tree/master/texts).
+- Readings posted here refer to the **Leek** and **R4DS** books described on [the Texts page](https://github.com/THOMASELOVE/432-2018/tree/master/texts).

 Class | Date | Topics, Reading Suggestions, Deliverables :----: | ---------- | ------------------------------------------------------------